 Rusted on or seized lug nuts?
 Fear not, for the driving force of today’s cordless impact drivers rivals the power of those tools found in yesterday’s diesel mechanic shops.

-Hopefully you don’t need them that often, and you could probably get by with a basic cordless drill to lower your stabilizers.
+Hopefully, you won’t need them that often, and you could probably get by with a basic cordless power drill to lower your stabilizers.
 However, that won’t help with seized nuts and bolts.

 If you really like tool wraps or don’t have space for toolboxes, you could make specific wraps for items such as driving tools, air tools, electrical tools, and so on!

-Hands-down my favorite multitool I carry is this one.
+Hands-down my favorite multitool to carry is this one.
 If you’re looking for a great gift to give an RVer, this is the one.

-It’s handy for all kinds of quick uses and has a great knife.
-With a pocket clip built-in it doesn’t require a sheath to stay attached.
+It’s handy for all kinds of quick repairs and has a great pocket utility knife.
+With a pocket clip built-in, it doesn’t require a sheath to stay attached.
 And the carabiner attachment allows you to hook it anywhere else the pocket clip doesn’t work.

-Of course if you need something a little more, there’s the Swiss Army XAVT.
+Of course, if you need something a little more, there’s the Swiss Army Evogrip.

 With its 80+ features including a built-in altimeter, you’ll surely know what temperature your water will boil while boondocking in the Rockies!

 Think about how heavy tools can be, and if you think you’ll actually use a tool once in the next 6 months.
 If not, then it’s not worth loading into your RV or motorhome.
 The weight and space it will take up just isn’t worth it to add to your campervan tool kit.

 Or, if you want tips on advice what to have in your RV kitchen click here.